im-tkc/Packet-Guard/doc/How to report for bugs.md

  - Version of the extension
  - Steps to replicate the issue
- - What is the intended output?
+ - What is the actual output?
  - What should be the output?
  - Label the issue as `bug`